xialeistudio/express-puppetter-example/README.md

 # remote puppeteer example

-This project show you how you can work with express and puppetter.
+This project show you how to work with express and puppetter.

 ## Get Started